 The goal of the company's founders was to build a quality-oriented construction organization.
 “It doesn't cost any more to build it right the first time,” was the company's motto.
 From the start they hired only the best people provided them with the best possible training and maintained the highest standards for every project.

 The founders also realized that to maintain these high standards they were going to have to manage their own work.
 They knew that the early stages of a construction project—the structural excavation and the concrete and formwork—were what really controlled the project's schedule and in turn its overall quality.
 Thus Rudolph and Sletten became a construction manger/general contractor: a contractor who controls a construction project from the ground up.
 Only in this way could the company deliver its clients the best possible product with the highest quality workmanship, on budget and on time.

 “At that time the Valley consisted of mainly missile-space work, fruit canning plants and IBM typewriter factories,” remembers Rudy.
 “One of our first clients was Shirley Temple Black.”
 The child star turned ambassador needed a pool house.
 “Mrs. Black requested that the structure be painted bright blue,” Rudy continues, “and the Rudolph and Sletten trucks bare the identical shade, a reminder of our roots.”

 Due to the company's location in Silicon Valley, it follows that its growth paralleled that of the Valley.
 Rudolph and Sletten has grown from a small business to a vital corporation.
-After nearly 50 years, the company's corporate culture still clearly reflects the value it places on personal relationships.
-As a matter of fact, many of the company's current employees are second and third generation employees.
+After more than 50 years, the company's corporate culture still clearly reflects the value it places on personal relationships.
+In fact, many of the company's current employees are second and third generation employees.